D28

 Frequently Asked Questions

-ICD-10-CM code D28 represents "Benign neoplasm of other and unspecified female genital organs".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code D28 represents “Benign neoplasm of other and unspecified female genital organs”.
+It is classified under Chapter 2: Neoplasms and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is D28 a billable code?